Early Education and Care

 YWCA’s Worcester and Westborough Childcare Centers serve children ages 1 month to 5 years.
 Our programs are designed to spark each child’s natural curiosity and encourage age-appropriate learning.

-YWCA’s Toddler Program is for children 15 months to 36 months old.
+YWCA’s Toddler Program is for children 15 months to 2.9 years.
 The focus of our Toddler Program is on socialization (sharing, taking turns and following directions); language development (conversational skills and vocabulary development); large motor skills (balancing and coordination); small motor skills (puzzles and beads) and creative arts (pasting, clay, collage and painting).

 YWCA’s full-day Preschool Programs are for children 2.9 to 5 years old.
 Emphasis is on sensory development, motor activities, language development, socialization, creative arts, reading readiness and math concepts.
 Activities centered around gym, cooking and library activities are also offered.
 Includes weekly Red Cross swimming lessons (Worcester only).